yy9669/CookMap/NEST.md

 	nest-libs/    #nest-libs from that repository's releases page windows/  #subdirectory name varies depending on platform ...
-	my-game0/     #fork or the base0 code; can be called anything ...
+	my-game/      #fork of this code; can be called anything ...
 	...           #eventually, you will have further subdirectories for other games
 ```